1995 Okinawa rape incident: Trial

-The trial itself suffered from complication as a result of the language barrier with interpreters sometimes failing to translate the defendant's fast speech in its entirety.
-Gill would claim that his willingness to confess to the rape itself, at times speaking so graphically that the court translator had to force back tears, demonstrated that his contrition and account of events was the most trustworthy, boasting throughout the trial for having testified about the rape in detail, to the point where near the end of the trial, when interviewed about it thirty years later Hatsumi Kinjo the court interpreter said that she was appalled by the sheer lack of respect towards the victim further stating that he tried to defend himself by saying he "didn't think she was that young", Gill bragged to the panel of judges at one point saying "How many of you could do what I have done today?" regarding his testimony.
+The trial itself suffered from complications as a result of the language barrier with interpreters sometimes failing to translate the defendant's fast speech in its entirety.
+Gill would claim that his willingness to confess to the rape itself, at times speaking so graphically that the court translator had to force back tears, demonstrated that his contrition and account of events was the most trustworthy, boasting throughout the trial for having testified about the rape in detail.
+When interviewed thirty years later Hatsumi Kinjo, the court interpreter, said that she was appalled by the sheer lack of respect towards the victim, further stating that he tried to defend himself by saying he "didn't think she was that young."
+Gill bragged to the panel of judges at one point, saying "How many of you could do what I have done today?" regarding his testimony.
+Veering into statements "that sounded more like a lecture to the court" according to one observer and at several points making clear his belief that his admission of the rape had earned him salvation in the afterlife.

 During the final hearing in January 1996, judges had detailed the strife that the victim and her family had been put through by the attack, including a written statement from them imploring the court to give them life sentences, as well as explaining that the victim was now depressed.
-Judges were described as becoming "visibly impatient during the rambling statements by Gill and Ledet-who were best friends before the rape-in which they sought to incriminate one another" Prosecutors had recommended a ten year sentence for each man.
-The judge sentenced Ledet to six and a half years, and sentenced Gill and Harp to seven years' imprisonment and hard labor which, at the time of the trial, was considered a slightly longer than average punishment by Japanese standards.
+Judges were described as becoming "visibly impatient during the rambling statements by Gill and Ledet—who were best friends before the rape—in which they sought to incriminate one another" Prosecutors had recommended a ten year sentence for each man.
+The judge sentenced Ledet to six and a half years, after determining that he was unable or unwilling to rape once in the car, and sentenced Gill and Harp to seven years' imprisonment and hard labor which, at the time of the trial, was considered an average punishment by Japanese standards.
 In the decades following, average Japanese sentence lengths for all sex crimes would increase substantially.
-Their families also paid monetary reparation to the family of the victim, a common practice in Japan.
+Their families also paid monetary reparation to the family of the victim despite the father rejecting it upon learning it would be used to mitigate sentence length.

 Harp and Ledet expressed their intention to appeal their sentence, but were convinced not to by their attorneys.
 Gill made no effort towards making an appeal, despite his lawyer claiming during the trial that Gill had planned to if the sentence exceeded five years.